magpie-ea/magpie-king-of-france/README.md

 # King of France

-Replication of experiment version by Abursán and Szendroi (2013)
+Replication of the experiment reported by Abursán and Szendroi ([2013](https://semprag.org/article/view/sp.6.10)).
+Items for this replication were created by Mina Bakharzi, Vasilena Voynikova & Conor McCullough, as part of a course project.

 ## \_magpie